-The Cash forecasting > Transactions > Import transactions menu enables you to import into Iziago forecast transactions exported from Excel or your ERP in the CSV format.
+The Cash forecasting > Daily treasury > Forecast management > Import transactions menu enables you to import into Iziago forecast transactions exported from Excel or your ERP in the CSV format.

 What is the CSV format?